-If you are in the UK with British Citizenship, Permission to Remain or Indefinite Leave to Remain, you may be able to bring your child from outside the UK to live permanently with you in here.
+If you are in the UK with British Citizenship, Permission to Stay or Indefinite Leave to Remain, you may be able to bring your child from outside the UK to live permanently with you in here.

 Several types of Visa allow non-EEA nationals who are working or studying in the UK to bring their dependants to the UK.
 These include the Start Up, Innovator, Skilled Worker and Student Visas.
 In those cases you must show the family relationship and that you have sufficient funds to look after them in the UK.